General Election: Quotes of the night

 Editor

-The General Election results and reactions are rolling in throughout the night – here are some of the best quotes so far:
+The General Election results and reactions have been rolling in.
+Here are some of the best quotes:

-“There’s no way of describing this as anything other than a bad night for the Conservative Party” – Former Tory minister Sir Jacob Rees-Mogg takes stock.
+“I have heard your anger, your disappointment, and I take responsibility for this loss” – outgoing Prime Minister Rishi Sunak speaks outside 10 Downing Street.

+“And now we can look forward, walk into the morning, the sunlight of hope, pale at first but getting stronger through the day, shining once again, on a country with the opportunity after 14 years to get its future back” – Labour leader Sir Keir Starmer after being re-elected in his Holborn and St Pancras seat and on his way to becoming PM.

+“They’ve been around for 190 years.
+They’ve been amazingly resilient.
+But this could be… I think this is the beginning of the end of the Conservative Party” – Reform UK leader Nigel Farage after being elected MP for Clacton.

+“We will not let you down.
+Trust is a very precious commodity” – Liberal Democrat leader Sir Ed Davey addresses supporters at the party’s headquarters.

-“I’m afraid the reason why the Conservative Party has been swept out is because it’s been a clown show and people are paying a heavy price for it” – Shadow health secretary Wes Streeting reflects on the exit polls.
+“I’m afraid the reason why the Conservative Party has been swept out is because it’s been a clown show and people are paying a heavy price for it” – Shadow health secretary Wes Streeting.